NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 ### ![icon](_static/skill/38px-NGSUISkillGunbladeFocusOverdrive.png) Gunblade Focus Overdrive
 Activating OD will start a short animation.
 After the activation, you will be granted buffs for a short time period.
 For more information on the buffs check out [Gunblade Focus Overdrive](#skill-tree-gunblade-focus-overdrive)

+When [Gunblade Focus Reset PP Gain](#skill-tree-gunblade-focus-reset-pp-gain) was learned, the skill will trigger and recover some PP.

 Re-activating OD while it's in effect, unleashes a powerful finishing move that generates a special zone similar to the visuals seen in the PB.
 You will be granted invincibility frames during the entire animation of the finisher as well.